Phase 2: Impact Statement

 - Makes itself available to liaise with the Proponent, Indigenous groups, expert federal departments, the public and provincial, territorial, and Indigenous jurisdictions to support the Proponent as it develops its Impact Statement

-- Continues to engage Indigenous groups and the public on the impact assessment process as outlined in the Public Participation Plan and Indigenous Engagement and Partnership Plan
+- Continues to consult and engage Indigenous groups and the public on the impact assessment process as outlined in the Public Participation Plan and Indigenous Engagement and Partnership Plan

-- Reviews the Impact Statement to determine whether the information provided meets the requirements of the Tailored Impact Statement Guidelines
+- Reviews the Impact Statement and determines whether the information or studies provided meet the requirements of the Tailored Impact Statement Guidelines

-- Requests and review missing information or revisions to the Impact Statement by the Proponent
+- Requests and reviews missing information or revisions to the Impact Statement from the Proponent

-- Posts to the Registry the Impact Statement and the notice informing the public that the Impact Statement provides all the required information or studies
+- Posts to the Registry and the notice informing Indigenous groups and the public that the Proponent has provided the required information or studies

-- If required, extends the timeline for the Proponent to submit its Impact Statement
+- If required, extends the timeline for the Proponent to submit the information or studies required through its Impact Statement

-- When a designated project requires an assessment by another jurisdiction, including provincial, territorial or Indigenous, the Minister may enter into an agreement or arrangement with the other jurisdiction for the conduct of the impact assessment.
-In this case, the Agency, in consultation with the relevant jurisdiction, develops a draft Footnote Joint Review Panel Agreement on behalf of the Minister.
-The Agency will typically engage and invite comments on the document
+- When a designated project requires an assessment by another jurisdiction, including provincial, territorial or Indigenous, the Minister of Environment and Climate Change (the Minister) may enter into an agreement or arrangement with the other jurisdiction for the conduct of the impact assessment.

-- Develops the Review Panel's draft Terms of Reference and accepts comments on the draft Terms of Reference
+- Develops the Review Panel's draft Terms of Reference, when applicable, and accepts comments on the draft Terms of Reference

 - Develops the Joint Review Panel Agreement, when applicable, and accepts comments on the draft Joint Review Panel Agreement